When I tried to convert Google Chat Bot responses to rich text, I ended up having to deal with the HTML restrictions of Cards V2

 • CSS — Cannot be used at all

 In other words, HTML can be used, but the available tags are quite limited.
 No headings, no tables.
-Even <strong> doesn't work — you need <b>.
-These are quite quirky constraints.
+Even <strong> doesn't work — you have to use <b>.
+Quite a quirky set of constraints.

 Conversion Strategy: LLM → Markdown → Restricted HTML

-Option B: Have the LLM output Markdown, then convert to restricted HTML with a conversion engine
+Option B: Have the LLM output Markdown and convert it to restricted HTML using a conversion engine

 Option A seems simple at first glance, but has problems.
-Having the LLM directly generate <b> and <font color> is token-inefficient, and requires putting the list of supported tags in the system prompt, which consumes context that should be used for actual answer quality.
+Having the LLM directly generate <b> and <font color> tags is token-inefficient, and requires putting the list of supported tags in the system prompt, which wastes context that should be used for answer quality.

 I chose Option B. Reasons: